demisto/content/Packs/FeedMISP/Integrations/FeedMISP/README.md

-Indicators feed from MISP
+Indicators feed from MISP.
-This integration was integrated and tested with version 1.0 of MISP Feed
+This integration was integrated and tested with version 1.0 of MISP Feed.
 ## Configure MISP Feed on Cortex XSOAR

 1. Navigate to **Settings** > **Integrations** > **Servers & Services**.